vapor/docs/docs/deploy/fly.md

 !!! warning
     Keep in mind that most shells keep an history of the commands you typed.
 Be cautious about this when setting secrets this way.
 Some shells can be configured to not remember commands that are prefixed by a whitespace.
 See also the [`fly secrets import` command](https://fly.io/docs/flyctl/secrets-import/).

-For more information, see the [documentation of fly secrets](https://fly.io/docs/reference/secrets/).
+For more information, see the [documentation of `fly secrets`](https://fly.io/docs/reference/secrets/).

 ### Environment variables
 You can set other non-sensitive [environment variables in `fly.toml`](https://fly.io/docs/reference/configuration/#the-env-variables-section), for instance: